 “Listen to your feet.
 If something hurts, avoid wearing those shoes in the future,” Jasonowicz says.
 Everyone’s feet are different.
 Try on multiple shoes in your foot style to compare what feels best.

-Steven Jasonowicz, DPM, is a podiatrist providing diagnosis and treatment for the full spectrum of foot and ankle disorders.
-Learn more »
+Dr. Steven Jasonowicz is a podiatric foot and ankle surgeon providing diagnosis and treatment for the full spectrum of foot and ankle disorders.

 Are You Wearing the Correct Footwear?